 Great Careers Groups History

-The Philadelphia Area Great Careers Group was established on April 7, 2010 as a meetup group by Eric Kramer and Ford Myers.
+The Philadelphia Area Great Careers Group (the legal entity name) was established on April 7, 2010 as a meetup group by Eric Kramer and Ford Myers.

 In December 2015, Lynne Williams consulted with a nonprofit attorney from Chester and Delaware County SCORE for advice on how to turn the organization into a nonprofit and Lynne worked on the plan and ideas throughout 2016.

 In January 2017, a Master’s Degree Change Management class at Immaculata University led by Sam Talucci, DMan, PCC, took Lynne Williams on as a client to help transform the sole proprietorship and meetup group into a 501(c)3 charitable nonprofit.
 Students from Vanguard, Comcast, CHOP, and other organizations worked on various components including bylaws, roles and responsibilities of Board members, the organization chart, filing of the 1023, offer letters to potential Board members, and coaching an about-to-be Executive Director who had no prior nonprofit experience other than as a volunteer.

 The IRS approved the 501(c)3 status of the organization on April 18, 2017 and the first Board of Directors meeting occurred on June 11, 2017 with six board members and Lynne as Executive Director.

 In April of 2019, the Nonprofit Consultants Network Philly merged with the organization to become the rebranded Nonprofit Career Network chapter.

 In the fall of 2018, a volunteer began building the Salesforce CRM for the group.